TimStrietzel/NotepadplusplusTM1plugin/README.md

 Notepad++ TM1-PlugIn
 ========================

-This slim plugin enhances the popular Notepad++ editor with features designed the IBM Cognos TM1 API.
+This slim plugin enhances the popular Notepad++ editor with features designed for the IBM Cognos TM1 API.

 Features